keeler/blog/content/posts/Linux-to-Apple-File-Transfer.md

 ## The Workaround

 The workaround is relatively simple:
-1. Put the laptop and iPhone on the same WiFi network.
+1. Put the laptop and iPhone on the same network.
 1. Run a web server on the laptop.
 1. Navigate to the web server in Safari on the iPhone to download the mp3s.